thradams/cake/ownership2.md

 char * _Opt strdup(const char * src);
 ```

-A pointer without `_Opt` is always assumed to be non-nullable.
+A pointer without `_Opt` is always assumed to be non-nullable when `#pragma nullable enable` is in effect.

 ---